-- As of July 1, 2022, all imposed annexation tax has expired - Tax cannot not be imposed by a city before July 1, 2007 and must commence annexation prior to January 1, 2015 - There is an annual reporting requirement for jurisdictions imposing the tax (due March 1st).
-Jurisdictions must provide: - A new threshold amount for the next fiscal year - Actual costs to provide municipal services to the annex area from previous year - Any applicable rate changes - Can only be imposed beginning July 1st of each year - The resident population of the annex area must be determined in accordance with chapter 35.13 RCW or chapter 35A.14 RCW - The city authorized to impose the specific rate (Seattle) is prohibited from imposing the annexation sales and use tax unless the annexation is approved by the voters residing within the annexed area.
-The city is also prohibited from imposing the annexation tax if it takes over sewer service in an annexed area - Only the area between Seattle and Burien currently falls in an area in which the population is greater than 16,000 if the annexed area was, prior to November 1, 2008, officially designated as a potential annexation area by more than one city, one of which has a population greater than 400,000.
+- Tax cannot not be imposed by a city before July 1, 2023, or after July 1, 2028. - There is an annual reporting requirement for jurisdictions imposing the tax (due March 1st).
+Jurisdictions must provide: - A new threshold amount for the next fiscal year - Actual costs to provide municipal services to the annex area from previous year - Any applicable rate changes - Can only be imposed beginning July 1st of each year - The resident population of the annex area must be determined in accordance with chapter 35.13 RCW or chapter 35A.14 RCW - The city, as provided in RCW 35A.14.472, 35A.14.296, or 20 35.13.470, has entered into an interlocal agreement with the county regarding the proposed annexation area.